sabidhasan/country-bot/README.md

 **WEB SERVER**
 - Add 404 page for front end as routing is handled there now
-- Add **table** for training data
-- Collect training data when driving (database, downloading files, etc.)
+- Collect training data
-- Prettify front end
+- Add front end for training data - show image slideshow, histogram, distance, command, etc.

 **ENGINE CLASS**
 - Figure out wheel radius and speed of motor (this will be voltage dependent)
 - Use PWM (default 100%) to control speed.
 Self Driving car can use this to control speed

-**LOGGING**
-- Add logging class that logs when DEV=1

 **CAR CLASS**
-- Make a ControllableCar class, and call that instead of Car from webserver entrypoint
+- Original self driving car - make random choice for movement, to see if 300 ms predcition time is feasible
 - Self Driving car
     - self.brain should be defined - this makes decisions on what to do
     - check for forwrd object